|By Sue Fothergill

 All of these updates are critical to ensuring the American people pick the president, not politicians.

-The promise of bipartisan action to modernize the ECA is welcome news.
-This would address an acute threat that our democracy continues to face in 2022.
-If successful, this should be seen as a first step at the federal level to protect our freedom.
+Updating and modernizing the ECA is a significant bipartisan victory to protect our elections.
+It addresses an acute threat that our democracy continues to face in 2022 – threats that the January 6 Committee has outlined in chilling detail.
+This should be seen as a first step at the federal level to protect our freedom.

 Contributors: Adam DuBard, RepresentUs Writer; Nolan Bush, RepresentUs Writer; Anh-Linh Kearney, RepresentUs Research Analyst